Hallmark Media: Crown Media Holdings

 On March 14, 2019, Crown Media announced that it was cutting ties with popular Hallmark Channel actress Lori Loughlin, following her arrest as part of a high-profile federal sting operation relating to college admissions irregularities.
 In June 2020, after previous CEO Bill Abbott abruptly stepped down in January, Wonya Lucas was named Crown Media's new CEO.

 Hallmark Media

 On August 10, 2022, it was announced that Crown Media would be renamed Hallmark Media.
 In October 2022, Hallmark Media announced a subscription video on demand agreement with NBCUniversal's streaming service Peacock, which saw a Hallmark content hub with live and on-demand content from Hallmark Channel, Hallmark Movies & Mysteries, and Hallmark Drama added to the platform for Premium subscribers.

+In July 2024, Hallmark announced that Hallmark Movies Now would rebrand as Hallmark+ in September 2024, with plans for new original series and movies, as well as rewards tied to Hallmark Cards and its retail offerings.

 Units

 Hallmark Home Entertainment

-Hallmark Home Entertainment was a home video distribution company which was sold to Live Entertainment.
+Hallmark Home Entertainment was a home video distribution company which was sold to Live Entertainment, a company which was a predecessor of Lionsgate.